How to Increase Testosterone Levels

 Knowing how to increase testosterone levels, or how to keep them optimized, comes down comes to making specific food choices.
 That is right - testosterone travels in the blood to muscle cells, so your diet can influence the amount of active testosterone.

 And this is where The Testosterone Diet comes in.
-This diet, which was recently published in M&F – although a little controversial – is based on scientific studies.
+This diet, which was recently published in Muscle and Fitness – although a little controversial – is based on scientific studies.
 Here is how it looks like in a slightly condensed form.

 The Testosterone Diet explains that while many anabolic hormones in the body influence muscle growth – growth hormone and insulin come to mind – testosterone is the hands-down most important.